carpentries/instructor-training/episodes/03-expertise.md

 ## Expert Advantages

 In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
-However, that's not to say that experts cannot be good teachers.
+However, that is not to say that experts cannot be good teachers.
 Experts can be effective as long as they take the time to identify and correct for their own expert awareness gaps.
 You can use some of the exercises we have done while preparing to teach to help you overcome these